of the Chesapeake

 Two highly skilled veterinary neurologist neurosurgeons provide coverage several days a month: Dr. Allison Haley DVM, MRCVS, DACVIM (Neurology), Assistant Professor of Neurology and Neurosurgery at the University of Georgia, and Peter J. Early, DVM, DACVIM (Neurology), Clinical Associate Professor, Neurology, at North Carolina State University Veterinary Health Complex.

 Associate veterinarian Emily Kennedy, DVM assists Dr. McDonnell in Annapolis by providing in-hospital care to hospitalized patients.
-She does not see patients for any appointments; and all patients cared for by VNoC are evaluated by Dr. McDonnell or another board certified neurology.
+She does not see patients for any appointments; and all patients cared for by VNoC are evaluated by Dr. McDonnell or another board certified neurologist.

 VNoC is currently participating in two brain research projects: Learn more about these projects that address malignant gliomas and meningiomas.